 PayPal is the electronic alternative to banking.
 It is the most popular global online payment facility.
 Every day, thousands (maybe even millions) of individuals and businesses from different parts of the world use it for a variety of transactions.
 With PayPal, you can take care of your online transactions while also managing your money.
-As an eBay subsidiary, it is the payment method preferred by majority of online vendors and auction sites.
+As an eBay subsidiary, it is the payment method preferred by the majority of online vendors and auction sites.

 Over the years, however, PayPal has been besieged by complaints.
-The most common complaint is its practice of freezing accounts without prior notice and without clear reason.
-One case that caused quite a media frenzy involved the blog site Regretsy.com, which was doing a Secret Santa campaign for poor kids.
+The most common complaint is its practice of freezing accounts without prior notice and clear reason.
+One case that caused quite a media frenzy involved the blog site Regretsy, which was doing a Secret Santa campaign for poor kids.
 The site owner was asked to manually refund every contribution the campaign received while PayPal kept the fees for the transaction.
 The initial reason given was that the wrong button (Donate) was pressed, but this was later proven wrong.
 PayPal froze the account when the site owner complained and the 200 families who were supposed to receive the Santa money were left with nothing.

 Despite all the complaints and negative feedback, PayPal remains in the top spot.
 Many continue to perform business with them because they do not know of any other option.
 There are, however, many alternatives to Paypal.
 These substitutes offer basically the same services as PayPal.
 Here are eight that you might want to consider: